 If the Ethics Office finds that there is a credible case of retaliation or threat of retaliation, he/she will refer the matter in writing to IOO for investigation.

-IOO will seek to complete its investigation and submit its report to the Ethics Officer within 120 days.
+IOO will seek to complete its investigation and submit its report to the Ethics Office within 120 days.

 Once the Ethics Office has received the investigation report, she/he will make his/her recommendations on the case to the head of the department and to the Secretary-General.